meguna/mff/README.md

 ## July 23
 * add API middleware called `callApi` that adds authorization headers to api calls
+* add api authentication to all GET routes
-* optimizing api calls & load time
+* optimizing api calls & load time! minimizing the number of times the initial getToken() gets called and making sure all fetch calls are called _after_ getting the token.

 #### Notes
 * Adding authentication/authorization really slowed down the load time of